Shruti192903/Fetch_summary/README.md

 Acknowledgments:

-1.pyttsx3 - Text-to-speech library for Python
+pyttsx3 - Text-to-speech library for Python
-2.wikipedia-api - Python wrapper for the Wikipedia API
+wikipedia-api - Python wrapper for the Wikipedia API